‘Dancing With The Stars’ James Van Der Beek Shares Heartbreak And Pregnancy Joy In Surprise Show Announcement

-Dancing With the Stars performing celebrity James Van Der Beek shared both heartbreak and pregnancy joy in a pre-taped package that aired just before his upbeat Quickstep performance alongside pro-Emma Slater to the tune “Walking on Sunshine.”
+Dancing with the Stars performing celebrity James Van Der Beek shared both heartbreak and pregnancy joy in a pre-taped package that aired just before his upbeat quickstep performance alongside pro Emma Slater to the tune “Walking on Sunshine.”

 The former Dawson’s Creek star dropped the news that his wife Kimberly was expecting the couple’s sixth child.

-He also revealed that he and his wife had also experienced three miscarriages together as they grew their beautiful brood, which includes their children: daughters Olivia, 9, Emilia, 3, Annabel Leah, 5, and Gwendolyn, 1 and a son Joshua, 7.
+He also revealed that he and his wife had also experienced three miscarriages together as they grew their beautiful brood.
+Their children include daughters Olivia, 9, Emilia, 3, Annabel Leah, 5, and Gwendolyn, 1 and a son Joshua, 7.

-Shortly after his Dancing With the Stars announcement, where the family joined Kimberly at the doctor and the baby’s first ultrasound was shared on the series, the television personality shared the big news to his Instagram account with a photo that showed off all his kids, his stunning wife, and the family’s amazing news.
+Shortly after his Dancing with the Stars announcement, where the family joined Kimberly at the doctor and the baby’s first ultrasound was shared on the series, the television personality shared the big news to his Instagram account with a photo that showed off all his kids, his stunning wife, and the family’s amazing news.

-“Thrilled beyond belief to announce that another little bundle of joy has picked us to be their family,” James wrote on Instagram alongside a sweet shot of his entire brood.
-He then explained his choice to share something so personal with his Dancing With the Stars family.
+James wrote a heartwarming caption on Instagram alongside the sweet shot of his entire brood.
+He also explained his choice to share something so personal with his Dancing with the Stars family.

 View this post on Instagram